qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

 =============================================================
-Calibrating a single-qubit gates on a pulse backend
+Calibrating single-qubit gates on a pulse backend
 =============================================================
 In this tutorial we demonstrate how to calibrate single-qubit gates on ``SingleTransmonTestBackend`` using the calibration framework in qiskit-experiments.